davidissamattos/davidissamattos.github.io/content/publications.md

 ## 2021

-[FC] Fredriksson, T., **Mattos, D.I,**, Bosch, J., & Olsson, H. An Empirical Evaluation of Algorithms for Data Labeling.
-To appear at the IEEE Computer Society Signature Conference on Computers, Software and Applications (COMPSAC), 2021.
+[FC18] Fredriksson, T., **Mattos, D.I,**, Bosch, J., & Olsson, H. An Empirical Evaluation of Algorithms for Data Labeling.
+To appear at the 45th IEEE Computer Society Signature Conference on Computers, Software and Applications (COMPSAC), 2021.

-[FC] Dakkak, A., **Mattos, D.I.**, & Bosch, J. Perceived benefits of Continuous Deployment in Software-Intensive Embedded Systems.
-To appear at the IEEE Computer Society Signature Conference on Computers, Software and Applications (COMPSAC), 2021.
+[FC17] Dakkak, A., **Mattos, D.I.**, & Bosch, J. Perceived benefits of Continuous Deployment in Software-Intensive Embedded Systems.
+To appear at the 45th IEEE Computer Society Signature Conference on Computers, Software and Applications (COMPSAC), 2021.

 ## 2020